 Herschel Latest News

 Status summary: Herschel was successfully launched together with Planck on 14 May 2009.
 Science observing started in autumn 2009 and continued until 29 April 2013, when end-of-helium took place in DTCP#1447 after successfully performing all observing scheduled for OD#1446.
+Herschel is now in post-operations phase until the end of 2017.